samsk/wp-datatable/readme.txt

 Donate link: https://devel.dob.sk/wp-datatable
 License: GPLv3 or later

-WP DataTable provides simple possibility to include raw javascript DataTables in any blog post or page.
+WP DataTable provides simple possibility to include raw javascript DataTables in any blog post or page, that will add advanced interaction controls to any HTML table.

 == Description ==

 WP DataTable is a Wordpress plugin for insertion of static or dynamic DataTable functionality (http://datatables.net/) to any blog post or page.
+Extensions included: Buttons (fat=1), Column visibility, HTML5 export (fat=1), Print view (fat=1), ColReorder, FixedColumns, FixedHeader, Responsive, Select

 = Features  =